Call Today | 888.828.7087

 You can also catch a stomach virus from touching something contaminated with a sick person’s stool, saliva, or vomit.
 Stomach viruses tend to affect every family member and other people who live in close quarters, such as dormitories.

-Food Poisoning Causes
+Causes of Food Poisoning

 Eating or drinking contaminated food and beverages causes food poisoning.
 Foodborne illnesses aren’t spread person-to-person unless you touch a food poisoning victim’s stool, saliva, or blood (or contaminated items) and then eat without washing your hands.